 Don't toss that!
 5 items that should never go in the trash

-Read on to find out which common household items often wrongfully end up the trash – and what you should do with them instead.
+Read on to find out which common household items often wrongfully end up in the trash – and what you should do with them instead.

 - Light bulbs